 8. What traits should I demonstrate in my secondary essays?

 The Association of American Medical Colleges (AAMC) lists various competencies for entering medical students.
-Some of these include social skills, ethical responsibility to self and others, and critical thinking.
+Some of these include interpersonal skills, ethical responsibility to self and others, and critical thinking.